Best Fast Passes for Magic Kingdom

 Seven Dwarfs Mine Train 1:00

 Once you have tapped your band at Seven Dwarfs Mine Train, check to see what Fastpass availability there is on the My Disney Experience App and book the soonest one so that you can choose others later on.

 Check out: How Much Does a Disney Cruise Cost?

+Magic Kingdom is a classic Disney park, that has so much to do.
 I hope these tips have helped you plan your Magic Kingdom Fastpass rides.
 If you would like advice on other WDW parks, click below:

 If you enjoyed this post, please consider subscribing to DQ Family Travel.
 I send monthly emails about my latest posts which include places we have visited and travel tips.

 Please follow me on Facebook and Twitter for post updates and travel advice.
 If you would like to see daily travel pictures of where we have traveled, follow me on Instagram.
 If you would like a place to keep all of these travel posts organized, consider using Pinterest and following my boards.

 This post contains affiliate links.
 I make a small commission from any sale of a product linked to this post.
 DQ Family Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees.
 Your price does not change when you click on these links, but it does provide me with a small commission.